top of page

 A: Yes.
 Tattoos are considered a skin abrasion and open wound.
 Taking a normal length shower is fine, but you want to avoid soaking it such as in taking a bath, going swimming in a pool, sitting in a hot tub, and NO OCEAN SWIMMING!!!

-*Ocean water contains many harmful bacteria, some flesh eating that could greatly impact your health and the outcome of your new tattoo.
+*Ocean water contains many harmful bacteria, some flesh eating, that could greatly impact your health, life, and the outcome of your new tattoo.
+It has happened in a case off the coast of Texas